rohanmahy/ietf-drafts/mahy-mimi-content/draft-mahy-mimi-content.md

 --XcrSXMwuRwk9
 ~~~~~~~

+[@!I-D.mahy-mls-content-adv] contains the actual MLS extensions useful for
+advertising the relevant media types.
+The profile in this document requires
+support for receiving:

+* message/cpim
+* text/plain
+* text/markdown
+* multipart/mixed
+* multipart/alternative

+All other mime types (including some recommended in this profile) are optional.

 ## CPIM and MIME headers

+Note that while the **syntax** used in this document is based on CPIM, the
+semantics of these messages could be translated into any number of formats,
+for example JSON, XML, CBOR, etc.

 We assume that an MLS group is already established and that either out-of-band
 or using the MLS protocol or MLS extensions that the following is known to every